mattiasflodin/reckless/README.md

   `std::shared_ptr`.
 * You must take special care to handle crashes if you want to make sure that all log data prior to the crash is saved.
-This is not unique to asynchronous logging&emdash;for example fprintf will buffer data until you flush it--but asynchronous logging arguably makes the issue worse.
+This is not unique to asynchronous logging&mdash;for example fprintf will buffer data until you flush it--but asynchronous logging arguably makes the issue worse.
 The library provides convenience functions to aid with this.
 * As all string formatting is done in a single thread, it could theoretically